pientist/soccercpd/README.md

 </div>

 ## Original Paper
-This repository includes the source code for the following paper and tracking data from a sample match (`245.ugp`).
+This repository includes the source code for the following paper and tracking data from a sample match (`17985.ugp`).
 Please cite when using our code or the sample match data.
-- **SoccerCPD: Formation and role change-point detection in football matches from spatiotemporal tracking data**, Hyunsung Kim, Bit Kim, Dongwook Chung, Jinsung Yoon, and Sang-Ki Ko, 2021.
+- **SoccerCPD: Formation and role change-point detection in soccer matches from spatiotemporal tracking data**, Hyunsung Kim, Bit Kim, Dongwook Chung, Jinsung Yoon, and Sang-Ki Ko, 2022.

 ## Introduction
 **SoccerCPD** is a change-point detection framework that distinguishes tactically intended formation and role changes from temporary changes in football matches using spatiotemporal tracking data.<br>